Environmental Health

 Food Safety Program

-The Food Protection Program promotes healthy people and healthy communities through education and regulation of food service establishments.
-In Licking County, there are over 650 licensed food establishments, including restaurants, convenience stores, coffee shops, concession trailers, food vending machines, temporary food sales at events, delis and grocery stores.
-Each of these establishments has owners, managers and employees who are expected to handle food safely to prevent disease and comply with state regulations.
-Our sanitarians inspect these establishments an average of twice a year -- more if needed.
+The Food Safety Program promotes healthy people and healthy communities through education and regulation of food service establishments.
+Licking County has over 1200 licensed food establishments, including restaurants, convenience stores, coffee shops, concession trailers, food vending machines, temporary food sales at events, delis, and grocery stores.
+Each establishment has owners, managers, and employees who are expected to handle food safely to prevent disease and comply with state regulations.
+Our sanitarians inspect these establishments an average of twice yearly, and more if needed.
 They also offer educational sessions for food handlers.

 Solid Waste image